thdvbr/keepTheBoxGreen-fe/README.md

 ![cloud-resources](assets/cloud-resources.png)

 The site is hosted in App Services and it is running under an App Service Plan.
-Docker image of the web app has been uploaded to Azure Container Registry, and App Service retrieves the image from the registry and configured for continuous deployment with github actions workflow.
+Docker image of the web app has been uploaded to Azure Container Registry.
+App Service retrieves the image from the registry and is configured for continuous deployment with github actions workflow.
 We used two deployment slots on App Service, one for staging environment and one for production.
 These assets are called resources and they are stored in the resource group thats located in west europe.

 ### Continuous Integration and Continuous Deployment